Topics of plans for the section "Knowledge"

 b) theoretical;

-c) the interaction of theoretical and empirical levels;
+c) interaction of theoretical and empirical levels;

 Truth as a process of adequate reflection of reality.